cawilsonvitro/inst_code/readme.md

 to do:
 add time outs to sending

-fix issues with tcp protcol not being very robust

 get working with getting server from config

 update venv builder to update declome file path automatically